VIEW PDF OF RESIDENCE LIFE AND HOUSING LICENSE 2022 - 2023

 A student may request release from the License with supporting documentation for one of the following reasons:

-- Voluntary official withdrawal or approved leave of absence from the College, or
+5. Voluntary official withdrawal or approved leave of absence from the University, or

-Under these circumstances, if the request is made 30 days prior to the first check-in date for the semester and the release is granted, the student will not be charged a $300 release fee.
-If the request is made after the start of the semester and a release is granted, students will be charged the $300 release fee and be liable for associated housing and dining based on the effective date of approved release.
+Under these circumstances, if the request is made 30 days or more prior to the first check-in date for the semester and the release is granted, the student will not be charged a $300 release fee.
+If the request is made after the start of the semester and a release is granted, students will be liable for associated housing and dining based on the effective date of approved release.

 These requests for release will be acted upon by Residence Life and Housing following consultation with appropriate offices and verification of information provided.
 Decisions are made solely on the basis of the documentation submitted to the appropriate offices and whether the justification for release meets acceptable circumstances.